alyf-de/eu_einvoice/README.md

 Document-level discounts are currently not supported, because the e invoice standard requires much more information than just the discount amount (e.g. the reason and applicable VAT rate).

+During validation of the **Sales Invoice**, the potential eInvoice is created and validated against the schematron rules for the selected _E Invoice Profile_, so that you can see any potential problems before submitting it.

+#### Export Sales Invoice as XML (XRechnung) or PDF+XML (ZUGFeRD)

+To download the XML file (XRechnung), open a **Sales Invoice** and click on "..." > "Download eInvoice".

+When you open the print preview of the **Sales Invoice** and click on "PDF", the generated PDF file will have the e-invoice XML embedded.
+An exception is the _E Invoice Profile_ "XRECHNUNG", which is intended to be a plain XML file.
+In this case, the PDF will not have the XML embedded.

+> [!TIP]
+> You can test both XML and PDF+XML files by re-importing them, using the **E Invoice Import** DocType.

+If [Ghostscript](https://www.ghostscript.com/) is installed on your system, the app will automatically attempt to convert the PDF to PDF/A-3 format before embedding the XML.
+This ensures maximum compatibility with document management systems and long-term archival requirements.

+The conversion requires:
+1. Ghostscript to be installed on your system
+2. The ICC profile `srgb.icc` to be available in Ghostscript's search paths

+If the conversion fails, the app will fall back to embedding the XML in a regular PDF file and log an error message.

 #### Embedding the Factur-X logo

 If you like, you can embed one of the official Factur-X logos in your invoice PDF.
 This way, a human can easily identify the invoice as a Factur-X eInvoice.